-The waters are extremely clear with a high level of visibility.
-When you’re looking for things to do in Cozumel, consider scuba diving, a snorkel excursion, glass bottom boat ride or a submarine excursion if you want to see truly magnificent marine life.
+The clear waters in Cozumel provide with a high level of visibility.
+When you’re planning what to do in Cozumel, consider scuba diving, a snorkel excursion, glass bottom boat ride or a submarine excursion if you want to see truly magnificent marine life.

 17. Catamaran Sail and Snorkel